-Through your participation in the course, you will be able to:
+Through your participating in the course, you will be able to:

-• Describe how ‘cultural genocide’ led to intergenerational trauma that impacts the health and wellness of Indigenous peoples
+- Explore how ‘cultural genocide’ led to intergenerational trauma that impacts the health and wellness of Indigenous peoples.

-• Identify how the current health disparities faced by Indigenous peoples have their roots in their historical and current institutional experiences
+- Identify how the current health disparities and institutional experiences including racism faced by Indigenous peoples have their roots in historical colonialism and policy.

 COURSE MODULES AND TOPICS

-Topic 2: Intergenerational Trauma – Racism in Health Care
+Topic 2: Intergenerational Trauma and Racism in Health Care

 Topic 4: Access to Care